flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 extrapolate future patterns from the context data can be leveraged for time series forecasting tasks.

-Foundation models for time series forecasting eliminate the need for domain-specific model development, allowing organizations to deploy accurate forecasting solutions more quickly.

 In this post, we will focus on Chronos, a family of foundation models for probabilistic time series forecasting developed by Amazon.
-Chronos generates accurate zero-shot forecasts, that is without any fine-tuning or task-specific adjustments.
+Chronos generates accurate zero-shot forecasts, that is without any fine-tuning or task-specific adjustments, allowing organizations to deploy accurate forecasting solutions more quickly.

-Differently from other foundation models for time series forecasting, that use LLMs pre-trained on text data, Chronos trains the LLM from scratch on a large collection of time series datasets.
+...

+...

 ...